dherault/serverless-offline/README.md

 --noAuth                    Turns off all authorizers --noTimeout             -t  Disables the timeout feature.
 --port                  -P  Port to listen on.
-Default: 3000 --preserveTrailingSlash     Used to keep trailing slashes on the request path --printOutput               Turns on logging of your lambda outputs in the terminal.
+Default: 3000 --printOutput               Turns on logging of your lambda outputs in the terminal.
 --resourceRoutes            Turns on loading of your HTTP proxy settings from serverless.yml --skipCacheInvalidation -c  Tells the plugin to skip require cache invalidation.
 A script reloading tool like Nodemon might then be needed